 When I first began taking pictures of deep-sky objects through my telescope, they were shaky images with bloated football stars and poor focus.
 Even the slightest breeze would jiggle my bulky Schmidt-Newtonian, thereby ruining my current 3-minute exposure.

 Here is a video showcasing a few photos I took using the Explore Scientific ED80:

 I also noticed terms like “doublet” and “triplet” being used, so I investigated further.
-It turns out that a triplet refractor can offer impressive color correction and brilliant high-contrast images.
-Traits that make this type of telescope perfect for astrophotography.
-Now, which triplet “Apo” to choose?
+I learned that a triplet apochromatic telescope design offered impressive color correction and brilliant high-contrast images.
+The high-quality glass design of an apochromatic refractor reminds me of a high-end telephoto camera lens.

 The very first deep-sky object I photographed through the ED80 was the Orion Nebula.
 I couldn’t believe how precise I could focus the stars using the heavy duty dual-speed 2″ focuser.

 The fine-tuning knob was something I had never used before, and at this point, I could tell that this telescope was made for astrophotography.
 Even without a field-flattener, the stars remained sharp pinpoints almost to the very edges of my image.